 We embrace a student-centered approach with flexible learning strategies and the use of technology to maintain close scholarly interactions.
 Students work with faculty mentors who guide and oversee their educational program from admission through completion of degree requirements.
 They participate in intensive research experiences connected with faculty research projects and are exposed to a variety of research designs and analytic techniques.

 Requirements for the degree include successful completion of advanced course work, a qualifying examination paper, an oral qualifying examination, and dissertation (including oral defense of the proposal and findings).
 Full-time and part-time options are available.

-Our live webinars include information concerning overview of the PhD in Nursing Science Program, program format, application process and components and funding.
-To register for the webinar, please click on the link below.
+Our webinars include information concerning overview of the PhD in Nursing Science Program, program format, application process and components and funding.
+View a previously recorded webinar (September 10, 2019).

 The PhD in Nursing Science Program offers two study tracks:

 PhD in Nursing Science Clinical Research Track.
 The ultimate goal of clinical research is to identify treatments that protect or improve health.
 These treatments may involve physical (e.g. chemical agents, surgery, body part manipulation), psychological (e.g., behavior therapy, Internet supported reminders) and/or educational therapies.
 Questions are built around describing the nature and extent of the clinical problem, understanding its cause and testing alternative treatments.
 Investigations may include research about psychological, physiological and genetic determinants.
 Clinical research ultimately leads to improvements in outcomes such as morbidity, mortality, symptom management, self-care and life adjustments.

 The clinical research track curriculum emphasizes:

 - The measurement of physiological and psychological variables